learn-co-curriculum/phrg-rspec-intro/README.md

 1. Exercise / Verify
 1. Teardown

-In a language like Ruby we can usually ignore Teardown.
-So lets just focus on Setup, Exercise, and Teardown.
 This is called a [Four-Phase Test and can be read about here](https://robots.thoughtbot.com/four-phase-test).

-### Setup

-This is where we create the testing fixtures and setup the system under test.
+* Setup - Create testing fixtures and setup the system under test.

-### Exercise

-Use and exercise the system under test.
+* Exercise - Use and exercise the system under test.

-### Verify

-Verify that the exercise step produced the expected behavior.
+* Verify - Verify the exercise step produced the expected behavior.

+* Teardown - System under test is reset to its pre-setup state.
+(This is often handled internally by `rspec`.)

 ## Many Features - What is Important